 To request a guided tour please use the Membership Enquiries button.

 Sunday - Day time

 Working members are at the site every Sunday of the year from 10:00am onwards till approximately 18:00 either running or maintaining the railway and its facilities.
 Currently around 25 members meet regularly.
 Traditionally members bring a tin of soup for lunch on a bring and share basis.

 Tuesday - Day time

 This is when the clubs retired members meets, this is known as the 'SAGA' working group, they meet between 10am till 4pm at the Societies HQ.
 Currently around 10 members meet regularly doing all those essential job that help the society function normally.
-The signalling team work on the signalling system maintenance.

 Wednesday - Day time